GarciaInes/Scrum-Mastering/Review/Questions.md

 * Whats the purpose of it?
 * What could help you with this?
 * What do we need to solve this?
-* What standing on our way?
+* What is standing on our way?
+* What is slowing us down?
+How can we alleviate it? (hoping for the best won't do it!)

 ### Generating options
 * What could be on more option?